RunestoneInteractive/HomePage/pages/webwork.rst

 Demonstration Courses
 ---------------------

-Please visit `the Runestone WeBWorK site <https://webwork.runestone.academy/webwork2/>`_ to visit a few demonstration courses, where you may log in as a guest and try exercises.
+Please visit `the Runestone WeBWorK site <https://webwork-hosting.runestone.academy/webwork2/>`_ to visit a few demonstration courses, where you may log in as a guest and try exercises.
+To log in as guest in a course, click the "Guest Login" button.

 Course Request Form